ShanonJackson/nanoplot/README.md

  3. Open Your Terminal: Open a terminal or command prompt on your local machine.
  4. Run the Clone Command: Use the git clone https//xxxx.git command to clone your forked repository:

-Step 3:  Navigate into Your Cloned Repository and install bun packages
+Step 3:  Navigate into Your Cloned Repository and install bun packages:
-    cd nanoplot
+    1. cd nanoplot.
+    2.

     ```bash
     bun i